python/mypy/docs/source/common_issues.rst

    reveal_type((1, 'hello'))  # Revealed type is 'Tuple[builtins.int, builtins.str]'

-You can also use ``reveal_locals()`` at any line in a file to see the types of all local varaibles at once.
+You can also use ``reveal_locals()`` at any line in a file to see the types of all local variables at once.
 Example:

 .. code-block:: python